yash04747/docs/docs/guides/advanced/wp-filesystem-proxy.md

 ## Possible Calls & Arguments.

 ### `mkdir`
 Creates a directory.
-It will even make multiple children directories even it if doesn't exist.
+It will even make multiple children directories even it if it doesn't exist.

 ```php
 $redux = Redux::get_instance( 'OPT_NAME' ); // TODO - Use your opt_name